 No Objection Certificate (NOC)

 When shipping used electronics to India, a No Objection Certificate (NOC) must be obtained from the Ministry of Environment and Forest.
 This falls under the responsibility of the importer.

 This certificate is required for all imports of scrap metal into India.

 This is a certificate submitted by an exporter listing goods to be imported and stating their place of origin.

 The shipping documents listed above are general guidelines.
-SeaRates recommends getting contacting a destination agent for more destination- and cargo-specific information regarding documentation.
+SeaRates recommends getting in touch with a destination agent for more destination and cargo-specific information regarding documentation.
 We are able to provide details of trusted destination agents.

 DETERMINING CUSTOMS DUTIES

 The two most common ways to determine customs duties are ad valorem and specific.

 Ad valorem - payments based on a fixed percentage rate on the value of goods such as trade taxes, property taxes, most import taxes, and more.

 Specific - rates are set in monetary terms per unit of goods and presented in physical units.